Parking and Vehicles Policy

 - Mississippi Street, from Jewell Street to Lightburne Street

 Drivers may appeal a parking ticket.
 Appeals must be based on the premise that the ticket was not consistent with the parking policy, or justifying circumstances existed that may excuse the appellant from compliance with the parking policy.
 Justifying circumstances are limited to emergencies or similar circumstances beyond control.
 In this case, please provide documentation.
-All appellants must use the appeal form available at Cardinal Services.
+All appellants must use the appeal form available on Jewell Central under online forms and resources.
 Verbal appeals are not accepted.
 The completed appeal form must be received no later than 30 calendar days from the date the ticket was issued.
 Appeals received after this time will not be considered.
 Appeals that include indefinite or misleading information will be denied.

 Temporary permits are available to drivers that need to use an unregistered vehicle for a short time.
 Temporary permits will be issued for the minimum amount of time necessary, but not more than 30 days.
 Temporary permits are available only to those who have already purchased regular permits.
 The vehicle license plate information is required to obtain any permit.
 Each permit may be used for only one vehicle.